Separating Rank Logic from Polynomial Time: The Arity k Case

-\paragraph{Disconnected Orbits} Now we have to consider disconnected tuples and orbits.
-While with connected tuples the approach described above is local (we only consider the $2k$-neighborhood of $z$), we now have tuples containing vertices from very different places in the structure.
-But then these vertices belong to different components (cf.~Definition~\ref{def:component}).
-Lemma~\ref{lem:split-discon-orbits} tells us that the components of disconnected orbits are independent whenever the connectivity of $G$ is sufficiently large.
-In a first step we salvage the previous approach by applying the path- and the star-isomorphism not to whole tuples, but only to components of tuples.
-That is, if a component $\comp$ contains the twisted edge $\set{t,t'}$ we apply the type-preserving map $\fixTwistType$ to this component and if $\set{e_i,e_i'} \not\subseteq \comp$ for all $i\in[d]$ we apply the star-automorphisms $\blurElem$ this component.
-(Note that $\blurElem$ is only different from the identity map if $\comp$ intersects with a path $\spath_i$).
-With this approach we can blur the twists for most of the orbits, i.e.,~if we were to define the matrix $S$ in that way, then $S$ would be indeed a similarity matrix for most of the orbits.
-So we discuss the problematic orbits, for which this approach fails.
-The blurer $\blurer$ can be successfully used, if we only consider $k$ of its $d$ indices.
-In the $1$-ary case, we could blur the twist because the twisted edge only depended on $1$ of the at least $3$ indices.
-But in the $k$-ary case, there are orbits whose origin contains one of the edges $\set{e_i,e_i'}$ (and in particular the twisted edge $\set{t,t'}$) and also the center $z$ of the star.
-The action of a star-automorphism $\blurElem\in\blurer$ on vertices with origin~$z$ depends on all~$d$ entries of~$\blurElem$, because all paths $\spath_i$ come together at the center~$z$.
-For connected $2k$-tuples, this cannot happen, because $\distance{G}{z}{e_i'}> 2k$ for all $i\in[d]$.
-But for disconnected tuples this is of course possible.
-This is why we have to distinguish two kinds of $k$-orbits.
-We call a $k$-orbit $\BlockA$ \defining{blurable}, if $z \notin \orig{\BlockA}$.
-For non-blurable orbits, we need the following technique.
+\paragraph{Disconnected Tuples and Orbits.} We have to consider disconnected tuples and orbits.
+While with connected tuples the approach just described is local (we only considered the $2k$-neighborhood of~$\scenter$), there are disconnected tuples containing vertices scattered in the structure.
+But these vertices belong to different components of the tuple (cf.~Definition~\ref{def:component}).
+Lemma~\ref{lem:split-discon-orbits} tells us that the components of disconnected orbits are independent whenever the connectivity of~$G$ is sufficiently large.
+In a first step, we will salvage the previous approach by applying the path- and the star-isomorphism not to entire tuples, but instead to components of tuples.
+That is, if a component~$\comp$ contains the twisted edge $\set{\stip, \stip'} = \set{\stip_1, \primeSub{\stip}{1}}$, then we apply the type-preserving map~$\fixTwistType$ to this component.
+If $\set{\stip_i,\primeSub{\stip}{i}} \not\subseteq \comp$ for all $i\in[d]$, i.e,~$\comp$ contains none of the edges between which we blur the twist, we apply the star-automorphisms~$\blurElem$ to this component.
+(Note that~$\blurElem$ is the identity map unless~$\comp$ intersects non-trivially with at least one path~$\spath_i$.)